karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Next up (priority order)

-- Verify docs-src reflects the breaking facet flag change (`-f/-F` boolean-only; `--facets-on/--facets-off`) and the “diff anchors remain changed-only” policy; if anything is missing, apply doc patches.
+- Consider release prep for the breaking facet flag change (changelog/versioning) once you’re satisfied with the docs and test coverage.
-- Consider adding a higher-level integration test that inspects diff archive contents to prove anchored gitignored state (e.g., `facet.state.json`) appears in `archive.diff.tar` when changed.
+- (Optional) Expand integration coverage to also assert “new anchored file appears once” behavior when it’s absent from the snapshot baseline.

 ## Completed (context essentials only)